 It is easy to ignore this message.
 Please don't.
 We and the millions of people who use this non-profit website to prevent and escape domestic violence rely on your donations.
 A gift of $5 helps 25 people, $20 helps 100 people and $100 helps 500 people.
 Please help keep this valuable resource online.

 “His parents were very odd.
 His dad bossed his mom around, and his mom was a pushover.
 His dad was very chauvinistic.
 He was their only child.”

-It wasn’t long before he started hurling regular insults in Kate’s direction.
+It wasn’t long before her new boyfriend started hurling regular insults in Kate’s direction.

 “It felt like it went bad fast.
 He called me worthless, a loser, no wonder my ex-husband didn’t want me.”

 Kate was employed at a local pet store.
 “You’ll never be any better than that," the abuser told her.
 "The only job you’ll ever have is cleaning up guinea pig sh*t.”

 He was also a heavy drinker, and alcohol escalated his abuse.

 “He’d get very angry if you disagreed with him.
 It’d automatically turn into, ‘You’re fat.’”
 Kate says she was always conscious of not provoking him, believing she had some degree of control over his anger level, but regardless, “a tiny fight would turn into World War III.”